 Home Energy Audits

-Having performed energy audits on hundreds of homes throughout Vermont, our BPI-certified energy auditors have the knowledge and experience in determining where your home’s energy efficiency can be improved.
+Having performed energy audits on hundreds of homes throughout Vermont, our BPI Certified energy auditors have the knowledge and experience in determining how your home’s energy efficiency can be improved.
 Our auditors will work to inspect every facet of your home’s profile to look for areas where weatherization, insulation, and heating systems can be improved or upgraded.
 From air sealing and improved insulation to the installation of heat pumps or super-efficient windows, all improvements made will aim to save you money by cutting your home’s heating and cooling costs.

 Commercial Energy Audits

 Along with energy audits to improve the energy efficiency of homes, energy audits for business and commercial buildings are also available.
 Our energy auditors have experience providing energy assessments on buildings for a wide variety of businesses and organizations such as office buildings, restaurants, retail stores, schools, and more.
 A commercial energy audit will aim to uncover areas within the structure of your building where energy efficiency can be improved to reduce future heating and cooling costs.

 Energy audits can lead to short-term and long-term savings of up to 70%.